BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 that are not standard and do not fit in the `cxui` and `cxstdui` libraries.

-Also, at this point, the `cxexec` library does not depend on GTK
+Also, at this point, the `cxexec` library does not depend on GTKmm
-anymore: all the concrete GTK initialization code has been hidden behind an interface living in `cxui` and the `cxexec` library only instanciates the toolkit indrectly, through this interface.
+anymore: all the concrete GTKmm initialization code has been hidden behind an interface living in `cxui` and the `cxexec` library only instantiates the toolkit indrectly, through this interface.

 #### 4.2.3.
 Third layering strategy (3)
 A second abstract factory splits the responsibilities of creating